de9uch1/semsis/semsis/cli/README.rst

 One is for the multi-key search.
 This registers multiple keys that have the same line number in the text files as a same record.
-For example, parallel pairs of neighboring cases can be searched if you encode each source side and target side of a parallel corpus using a multilingual sentence encoder,
+For example, parallel sentences of neighboring cases can be searched if you encode each source side and target side of a parallel corpus using a multilingual sentence encoder,

 The other one is for a large key--value store.
-This regards multiple key--value stores as sharded and each one is appended sequentialy by :code:`--append-sequential` option.
+This regards multiple key--value stores as sharded and each one is appended sequentially by :code:`--append-sequential` option.
 When adding an example to the index, the ID value is simply shifted by :code:`+ len(retriever)` and the example is appended from the end of the index.

 3. Query by :code:`query_interactive.py`.